Iddahodhiambo/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that copies all html files
+script that moves files beginning with uppercase letter to the directory